Saudi Arabia–Sudan relations: History

+which was an attempt to affect the Middle East policy of the US.

 However, after Omar al-Bashir put a coup in 1989, relations soon strained.
 Sudan was accused by Saudi Arabia to be a client state of Iran and had involved, in a limit level, sanctions against Sudan as well as providing Darfur rebels and the Saudi Government also called for the separation of South Sudan, which was finally achieved in 2011.
 Saudi Arabia also called to charge Sudan's al-Bashir for the "genocide" in Darfur, although Saudi Arabia also pledged to fund for the reconstruction of Darfur.
 Relationship between Saudi Arabia and Sudan was significantly sour.

 Prior to Yemeni war, in 2014, the two had been working to restore the tie, which was address by al-Bashir as "normal".

 Gulf War

 Sudan had stood against Saudi Arabia during the Gulf War, fueled angers among other Arab countries including Saudi Arabia, who was defending Kuwait against Iraq.
 As for the result, Saudi Arabia imposed harsher economic sanctions and reduced diplomatic ties with Sudan.